Working Class Movement Library Collection

-A range of photographs digitised from the collections of the Working Class Movement Library in Salford.
+A range of photographs and posters digitised from the collections of the Working Class Movement Library in Salford.

 The photographs date from circa 1910 to 1980 and cover a variety of themes.
 A strength of the collection are photographs relating to the Spanish Civil War (1936-1939) which depict fighters and volunteer nurses on the Aragon Front, interns at a Republican Camp in Chorley and paintings and books saved from the Palace of Liria.

 Also in the collection are photographs of various Communist Party meetings and demonstrations, many of which are in the Manchester area.
-There are a number of images for example of the Manchester Communist Party Centenary Pageant and Sports Gala in 1938.
+For example, there are a number of images of the Manchester Communist Party Centenary Pageant and Sports Gala in 1938.
 Aside from showing members of the party taking part in various sports, this set of images are interesting for their depictions of various marching banners that were paraded by groups at the event on the themes of unemployment and trade to Manchester.

 Women appear in the photographs throughout the collection, including five images of women workers during the First World War 1914-1918.
 These photographs give a sense of the sorts of work carried out by women during the war effort.
 Women also feature in a small number of photographs of various anti-war demonstrations which is indicative of their role in these movements.